-Rosemary grows fast and requires pruning frequently to keep it in good condition.
+Rosemary plants grow fast and require pruning frequently to keep them in good condition.
 If you have been pruning your herb garden and are wondering what to do with rosemary cuttings, here are some ideas.

 This post may contain affiliate links.
 You can read my affiliate policy here.

 Rosemary (Rosmarinus officinalis) is a versatile culinary herb, and its attractive aroma makes it suitable for more than just cooking.